HRV in sport performance

 Athletes’ Pursuit of Improvement and the Role of HRV

 As an athlete, you always look for that 1% improvement in every aspect of your game.
 However, as elite athletes improve and the margin for improvement narrows, achieving a 1% improvement becomes harder.
 With that in mind, athletes are conditioned to revert to the “train harder” mentality to grab that 1%.
 This mentality doesn’t always work because, much too often, overtraining and injuries occur.
-If you want to ensure your body is peaking at the right moments, having insight into HRV becomes that coveted 1% of all athletes are looking for.
+If you want to ensure your body is peaking at the right moments, having insight into HRV is the coveted 1% that all athletes are looking for.

 Heart rate variability (HRV) represents variations between consecutive heartbeats (beat-to-beat or R-R interval) over time.
 This beat-to-beat variation in heart rhythm is considered normal and even desirable.
 When variations between consecutive heartbeats disappear, autonomic dysfunction is often the cause.
 This dysfunction can link to neurological, cardiovascular, and psychiatric diseases.
-Many studies show that higher heart rhythm variability relates to reduced mortality, improved quality of life, and enhanced physical fitness.
+Many studies show that greater heart rate variability is associated with reduced mortality, improved quality of life, and enhanced physical fitness.
 (Learn more about Heart Rate Variability here).

 Physiological Background and HRV’s Impact on Athletes’ Performance